Civil-Military Relations in Indonesia: The Politics of Military Operations Other Than War

-Nuclear Deterrence in South Asia: Evolving Technologies and Future Challenges for Sustainable Peace and Stability
+Nuclear Deterrence in South Asia: New Technologies and Challenges to Sustainable Peace

 The Origins of U.S. Policy in the East China Sea Islands Dispute: Okinawa's Reversion and the Senkaku Islands

 India and the South Asian Strategic Triangle

 This book examines military operations other than war (MOOTW) of the Indonesian military in the post-Suharto period and argues that the twin development of democratic consolidation, marked by ‘stable’ civil-military relations in 2004-2014 under Susilo Bambang Yudhoyono’s presidency, and the...

 Rizwana Abbasi, Zafar Khan

 This book explores evolving patterns of nuclear deterrence, the impact of new technologies, and changing deterrent force postures in the South Asian region to assess future challenges for sustainable peace and stability.
 Under the core principles of security dilemma, this book analyses the...

 The conflict in the South China Sea, especially the sovereignty over Paracel and Spratly Islands, is of international interest and significance.
 Territorial claims from various countries impact on maritime freedom and result in the exploitation of natural resources in either international waters or...

 October 16, 2017

 This book examines the foreign and security policies adopted by China and Japan since the 1970s in their competition over the Senkaku/Diaoyu Islands in the East China Sea.
 It charts the development of a dispute that has become a potential flashpoint for conflict between the two countries.
 The book...